Vancouver, Toronto and Edmonton have highest immigrant retention rates: StatsCan | CBC News

 Vancouver, Toronto and Edmonton have highest immigrant retention rates: StatsCan

-Agency examined immigrants admitted to Canada in 2014, and who filed taxes in 2019
+Agency examined new arrivals admitted in 2014 and who filed taxes in 2019

 Vancouver, Toronto and Edmonton have the highest immigrant retention rates in the country, according to data published by Statistics Canada.

-Five years after being admitted to Canada, 86.1 per cent of immigrants had stayed in Vancouver, which had the highest retention rate of any census metropolitan area, followed by Toronto (85.5 per cent) and Edmonton (84.6 per cent).
+Five years after being admitted to Canada, 86.1 per cent of immigrants who first settled there had stayed in Vancouver, which had the highest retention rate of any metropolitan area, followed by Toronto (85.5 per cent) and Edmonton (84.6 per cent).

-Vancouver also had the highest retention rate for family-sponsored immigrants and refugees while Edmonton had the highest retention rate for economic immigrants.
+Vancouver also had the highest retention rate for family-sponsored immigrants and refugees while Edmonton had the highest for economic immigrants.

 The data shows that most tax-filing immigrants stay in the province where they were admitted.
 More than 85 per cent of the immigrants who came to Canada in 2014 remained in the same province or territory of admission five years later.